Ready To Move Your Business Forward?

 Assess Your Business Plan

-While you’re building better credit and working to secure funding, you may find you need to lower the amount of capital you request to improve your chances of approval.
+You may find you need to lower the amount of capital you request to improve your chances of approval.
 If so, reassess your current business plan to look for areas you can cut costs, such as using social media to market your business or building your own website.

 Prove Your Creditworthiness

 Consider building a team of experienced business partners to boost your creditworthiness.
-Lenders may take the total personal income and collateral of each business owner into account when determining your eligibility for a loan.
+Lenders may take the total personal income and collateral of each business owner into account when determining eligibility for a loan.
 You can also collect reference letters from current creditors and vendors to demonstrate your trustworthiness and ability to repay financial obligations.

 Get Creative with Funding Options